 Contemporary Political Theory is a 15 ECTS course that meets for 4 hours each week during the semester.
 The course is required for students enrolled in the Specialization in Political Theory.

-Core subject in the core-subject line in Political Theory.
+Core subject in the core-subject track in Political Theory.
 Only accessible to students who are admitted to Political Theory.

 - Describe the main approaches in contemporary political theory.